quentinchen727/notes/reactjs.md

 shouldComponentUpdate=>componentWillUpdate=>render=>componentdidUpdate
 updating using: componentWillUpdate=>render=>componentDidUpdate

+If using React.createClass(),
+getDefaultProps()->getInitialState()=>componentWillMount->render->componentDidMount->componentWillUnmount
+componentWillMount is invoked before the DOM is rendered and can be used to initialize thrid-party libraries, start animation, request data, or perform any additional setup that may be required before a component is rendered.
+It is possible invoke setState from this method to change the component before the component is initially rendered.

 Avoid using this.forceUpdate().
 Pure functions are the cornerstone of `functional programming`, which minimizes state as much as possible.

-To implement an event, define them on a class as methods. events == event handler == method. componentDidMount(): a place to put code to integrae with others or xhr request, cuz at this point the component's element is in the real DOM and u get access to all its elements.
+To implement an event, define them on a class as methods. events == event handler == method. componentDidMount(): a place to put code to integrate with others or xhr request, cuz at this point the component's element is in the real DOM and u get access to all its elements.

 You can invoke setState() in componentWillMount. render() will get the new values, if any, and there will be no extra rendering.
-The componentDidMount() method o child components is invoked before that of parent components.
+The componentDidMount() method on child components is invoked before that of parent components.

 Fetch API: fetch(url).then().then()
-Setting your initial values will help you avoid lotsof pain later!
+Setting your initial values will help you avoid lots of pain later!

 ComponentWillReceiveProps(newProps) is invoked each time there's a rerendering(of a parent structure or a call), regardless of property-value